Beyoncé's Renaissance tour is Ticketmaster's next big test. Fans are already stressed

 Fans have been eagerly awaiting her return to venues since Renaissance dropped last summer, if not earlier.

-Beyoncé's last solo tour was "Lemonade," though she performed with her husband Jay-Z on his "On the Run Tour II" in 2018.
+Beyoncé's last solo tour was "The Formation World Tour," though she performed with her husband Jay-Z on his "On the Run Tour II" in 2018.
 She took to the stage for the first time since at the end of January, when she headlined a private show at the opening of a luxury hotel in Dubai.

 The first round of ticket sales will open to members of Beyoncé's official fan club on Monday through Ticketmaster, which is already facing heightened scrutiny for its botched Taylor Swift presale in November.